huishenlab/biscuit/docs/barcode_extract.md

 nav_order: 2
 ---

+*Note: The initial version of BISCUIT that included the `bc` subcommand (version 1.3.0) used a different scheme for storing and extracting cell barcodes which means using `umi-tools` is incompatible with version 1.3.0.
+All versions from 1.3.1-dev onward use the same scheme as `umi-tools`.
+This also means that barcodes extracted with version 1.3.0 must be aligned with version 1.3.0 to ensure proper inclusion of barcodes in the SAM entry.
+While the mechanics of using `biscuit bc` described on this page will also work for version 1.3.0, please note there will be some minor differences in the BAM produced (e.g., CR tag used instead of CB) and `biscuit align` will not work with `umi-tools`-corrected FASTQ files.*

 # Extracting Cell Barcodes from scWGBS Protocols

 Cell barcodes are commonly used in scRNA-seq protocols to overcome DNA input issues and increase throughput by merging